 The Young Americas Business Trust (YABT) is a nonprofit international organization that works in cooperation with the Organization of American States (OAS) to promote social and economic development of young people around the world.
 While building entrepreneurial capacity and creating opportunities for future business leaders, the YABT community advances the global goals and strengthens youth-led initiatives for sustainable development.

 YABT has four focus areas to support youth ventures, especially those working on poverty reduction, employment, climate change, peace and democracy.

-Business skills and training: Emphasizing practical experience to generate an entrepreneurial spirit and foster innovation in young people, while motivating them and leading them through a “real life” business experience.
+Business skills and Training: Emphasizing practical experience to generate an entrepreneurial spirit and foster innovation in young people, while motivating and leading them through a “real life” business experience.

-Resources and Alliances: Working through international alliances and national chapters that provide technical and financial support to young entrepreneurs.
+Resources and Alliances: Working through international and national alliances that provide technical and financial support to young entrepreneurs programs and initiatives.

 - YABT was founded

 - YABT and State of Israel sealed alliance.
 YABT's first ally outside of America was concrete.